natashabatalha/PandExo/docs/tutorialjwst.rst

 order.

 **NOTE!** Users should be careful with this calculation.
 Saturation will be limited by the **first** order.
-Therefore, I suggest running one calculation with ``ngroup='optmize'`` for Order 1.
-This will give you an idea of a good number of groups to use.
-Then, you can use that in this order 2 calculation.
+Therefore, first run one calculation with ``ngroup='optimize'`` for Order 1, then use that group count for the Order 2 calculation.

 .. code:: ipython3